 - Cavitation – this occurs when a fluid’s operational pressure drops below its vapour pressure causing gas pockets and bubbles to form and collapse.
 This is most likely to happen at the suction of a pump, at the discharge of a valve or regulator and at other geometry-affected flow areas such as pipe elbows and expansions.

 - Fretting – this refers to corrosion damage at the asperities of contact surfaces.
 This damage is induced under load and in the presence of repeated relative surface motion, as induced for example by vibration.
 Pits or grooves and oxide debris characterize this damage, typically found in machinery, bolted assemblies and ball or roller bearings.
 Contact surfaces exposed to vibration during transportation are exposed to the risk of fretting corrosion.

 - Intergranular corrosion – is localised attack along the grain boundaries (or immediately adjacent to the grain boundaries) which form the micro-structure of a metal or ally.
 Nace suggest this is usually associated with chemical segregation effects (impurities have a tendency to be enriched at grain boundaries) or specific phases precipitated on the grain boundaries.
 Such precipitation can produce zones of reduced corrosion resistance in the immediate vicinity.

-For more information about the range of corrosion control contractors coatings that we offer here at CSC Services, visit the coatings section of this website.
+For more information about the range of corrosion control coatings CSC Services offers, visit the coatings section of this website.
 Cathodic protection is also available as a way to control natural corrosion of metal surfaces through an electrochemical process.